THGSCST/Vices-and-Sins-MOD/README.md

 2. Copy all the contents to install folder.
 3. If you have a non-GOG version, do not copy the `gangster.exe` or `gangster-cheats.exe` executable.

-## Cheats executable `gangster-cheats.exe`
+## Cheats/debug executable `gangster-cheats.exe`
-Created to facilitate debug or testing, it has the following cheats:
+This mode is specifically designed to facilitate debugging or testing.
+Custom debug flags are enabled, and intro videos are disabled to streamline the process.
+It includes the following cheats to assist with testing:
 * `Shift + $` Your balance becomes one million dollars.
 * `Shift + #` All gangs get 1000 dollars, including you.